Definitions of Child Abuse and Neglect - Minnesota

 • Failure to protect a child from conditions or actions that seriously endanger the child's physical or mental health when reasonably able to do so, including a growth delay (which may be referred to as failure to thrive) that has been diagnosed by a physician and is due to parental neglect

-• Failure to provide necessary supervision or child care arrangements appropriate for a child after considering such factors as the child's age, mental ability, physical condition, length of absence, or environment when the child is unable to care for their own basic needs or safety or the basic needs or safety of another child in their care
+• Failure to provide necessary supervision or child care arrangements appropriate for a child, after considering such factors as the child's age, mental ability, physical condition, length of absence, or environment, when the child is unable to care for their own basic needs or safety or the basic needs or safety of another child in their care

 • Failure to ensure that the child is educated as required by State law, which does not include a parent's refusal to provide their child with sympathomimetic medications

-• Prenatal exposure to a controlled substance used by the mother for a nonmedical purpose, as evidenced by withdrawal symptoms in the child at birth, results of a toxicology test performed on the mother at delivery or the child at birth, or medical effects or developmental delays during the child's first year of life that medically indicate prenatal exposure to a controlled substance, or the presence of a fetal alcohol spectrum disorder
+• Prenatal exposure to a controlled substance used by the mother for a nonmedical purpose, as evidenced by withdrawal symptoms in the child at birth, results of a toxicology test performed on the mother at delivery or the child at birth, medical effects or developmental delays during the child's first year of life that medically indicate prenatal exposure to a controlled substance, or the presence of a fetal alcohol spectrum disorder

 • 'Medical neglect' that includes, but is not limited to, withholding medically indicated treatment from a disabled infant with a life-threatening condition